 Structural Family Therapy (SFT) is a form of psychotherapy that strives to identify subsets within a family construct in order to isolate dysfunctional subsets and remap them into more harmonious, healthy relationships.
-Minuchin, who developed Structural Family Therapy, theorized that the symptoms manifested within the individual was a result of the dysfunctional family system.
-During SFT, a therapist must understand the communication of the family as well as the individual subsets within the family itself.
-The SFT therapist participates in the therapy by joining in the family system.
-This disruption in the existing construct is what precipitates the transformation and is essential for progress.
+Minuchin theorized that an individual’s symptoms were a result of the dysfunctional family system, and he identified hidden hierarchies and relationships within the family that lead to dysfunction.
+In Minuchin’s model, it is the role of the therapist to identify patterns and help family members establish healthier relationships and coping skills.

 SFT utilizes rules in order to maintain order and boundaries.
 Additionally, family rules ensure that the subsets within the family are in the proper orientation.
-The therapist can move family members physically, or can introduce elements, such as one way mirrors, to enhance the therapeutic process.
-Clients who participate in SFT report that the fundamental changes that occur within the family are maintained far outside the limits of the therapeutic walls.
+The therapist can move family members physically, or introduce elements, such as one-way mirrors, to enhance the therapeutic process.
+Individuals who participate in SFT report that the fundamental changes that occur within the family are maintained far outside the limits of the therapeutic walls.

 Minuchin also helped develop treatment protocols for anorexia nervosa.
 He argued that anorexia is a psychosomatic illness that often has its origin within the family, as outlined in his book, Psychosomatic Families: Anorexia Nervosa in Context.
 His methods for treating the condition integrate elements of both behavioral therapy and structural family therapy.